C-EO/gitea-gcloud-ubuntu/README.md

 ## Known Issue

-- [ ] For Gitea 1.19.0, Safari users who have multiple tabs open (e.g., Gitea repo in one tab and Gitea wiki in another) may be abruptly logged out. ~~Current workaround: Disable "Prevent cross-site tracking."~~ (Workaround fails, will submit issue.)
+- [ ] For Gitea 1.19.0+, Safari users who have multiple tabs open (e.g., Gitea repo in one tab and Gitea wiki in another) may be abruptly logged out. ~~Current workaround: Disable "Prevent cross-site tracking."~~ (Workaround failed.)
+Replacing MP4 files with GIF files partially helped, but users still eventually get logged out.
+(Will submit issue.)